zachstasz/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is considered not to be zero because the p-value of our linear regression analysis is 5.35e-11, much smaller than .05 (our assumed significance level).

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+This linear model does predict mpg of MechaCar prototypes fairly effectively.
+This is due to the R-squared value being .7149, or roughly 71%.
+This means that 71% of the variablilty of our dependent variable (mpg) is explained using this linear model.
+However, more significant variables would be ideal as overfitting may be in play.
+This would mean that the model performs well with this data set, but might fail to generalize and predict future data correctly.